abigailhaddad/fedscope_employment/README.md

 ## Why Use This vs. Official Data?

-The [official FedScope data](https://www.opm.gov/data/datasets/) requires downloading 72 separate ZIP files, extracting them, and joining fact tables with 13+ lookup tables per quarter.
+The [official FedScope data](https://www.opm.gov/data/datasets/) requires downloading, extracting, and joining 13+ lookup tables for each quarter you want to analyze.
+For the full historical dataset, that's downloading 72 ZIP files, extracting them, and performing nearly 1,000 table joins.
 This processed version gives you analysis-ready CSV files with all the joins already done.

 ## Citation